- General Information on the Permanent Resident Visa

 Foreign faculty members apply for permanent residency under the Skilled Worker category.
-Information on permanent residency and the application process can be found on the following Citizenship & Immigration Canada’s (CIC) webpages:
+Information on permanent residency and the application process can be found on the following Immigration, Refugees & Citizenship Canada’s (IRCC) webpages:

-Please note that in addition to CIC’s processing fees there is a PNP application fee of $550 that the individual is responsible for paying.
+Please note that in addition to IRCC’s processing fees there is a PNP application fee of $550 that the individual is responsible for paying.